istudyatuni/blog/content/why-i-dont-like-go.typ

         }
         // output: 0 1 1 2 3 5 8 13 21 34 55 89 144 233 377 610 987
         ```
+// 1
+- Formatter is limited.
+Yes, there are external formatters, but...
+    - #link("https://go.dev/doc/effective_go#formatting")[Not handles] long lines

+        #quote[Go has no line length limit.
+Don't worry about overflowing a punched card.
+If a line feels too long, wrap it and indent with an extra tab.]

+    - Can't add trailing commas (that's a compilation error, as you remember)
+    - I personally not a fan of "aligning separated items in a grid" (don't know how is this called), but no so strongly, it looks good in some cases.
+Example:

+        ```go
+        type A struct {
+            a      string         `json:"a"`      // some description
+            foobar map[string]any `json:"foobar"` // some comment
+        }
+        ```
+    // - `gofumpt` (external formatter)
+- Specifying template for time parsing is weird.
+It basically looks like a date, but just with specific values:
+    ```go
+    const RFC3339 = "2006-01-02T15:04:05Z07:00"
+    ```
+    See below for example usage
+// 9
+- You can't just increase major version of library, because you also need to update all the imports, and all your users should do the same.
+Everywhere, where this library is imported.
+Meh
 - That's not the case in the last half of year (if I remember time spans correctly), but one of the popular linters, `golangci-lint` (I don't know others, to be honest), was very bad at supporting backward compatibility for its configuration

 == Something that I was wrong about <i-was-wrong>